doriantaylor/rb-forget-passwords/README.md

 the content handler, that can be addressed directly—provided you write your module in C. What `mod_authnz_fcgi` does is tap the _authentication_ phase of Apache's request-handling loop and open it up to cheap scripts written in any language that speak FastCGI.
-Some
-observations:
+This means that stand-alone modules like LazyAuth can be used in conjunction with *any* downstream Web application framework or development strategy.
+Some additional observations:

 * **It doesn't have to be FastCGI**: There is really no reason in principle why, with some creative reading of the HTTP protocol, that